 These two acronyms relate to a scale of measurement for RF transmission.
 They’re important in the field of UHF RFID as the two scales are used in different regions of the world to measure the power transmitted by the reader.
-Specifically, those systems that operate under the FCC regulations are limited to 4W EIRP effective isotropic radiated power, and those within the ETSI region are limited to 2W ERP (Lower Band) and 4W ERP (Upper Band).
+Specifically, those systems that operate under the FCC regulations are limited to 4W EIRP (effective isotropic radiated power), and those within the ETSI region are limited to 2W ERP (effective radiated power) for ETSI Lower Band and 4W ERP for ETSI Upper Band.

 |What does it stand for?||Region Used||Max Radiated Power*||Antenna Gain Measurement|

 |ERP||Effective Radiated Power||ETSI (Lower Band)||33 dBm or 2W||dBd|

 |ERP||Effective Radiated Power||ETSI (Upper Band)||36 dBm or 4W||dBd|

 *NOTE: the max radiated power as described above is measured from the antenna.
 It is up to the installer to ensure that the reader power is set to the correct level so that regulatory limits are not exceeded.

 The maximum allowed reader transmit power for the FCC regulations is calculated by the following formula:

 Maximum reader transmit power (in dBm) = 36 dBm (FCC limit) – Antenna Gain (in dBi) + Cable loss (in dB).

 For the ETSI Lower band, the maximum allowable reader power is calculated by the following formula: